 Not Included: Travel to and from destination, most lunches unless otherwise indicated, beer with meals, personal expenses, and optional gratuities to local staff and your guide.
 Travel insurance is also not included, though we highly recommend it.
 Check out our Travel Insurance page for more information.

 While the general trip itinerary will remain the same, the actual restaurants, hotels, and activities listed are subject to modifications.
 Changes that are out of our control are common — restaurants close or lose their amazing chef, a winery changes their visiting hours, a hotel gets remodeled, etc. You are entrusting us to create an outstanding vacation for you and so it is possible we may take the liberty of making necessary changes to the itinerary that will improve your overall trip experience.
 If there is any one experience that is going to make or break your trip, please discuss this with us in advance.

 Arrival & Departure

 We meet in the early afternoon in Brussels, allowing you to arrive that morning or on a prior day as you wish.
-Getting to the Hotel Welcome in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.
+Getting to our meeting place at the hotel in Brussels from the airport or train station is easy and we will provide complete information in your Pre-Departure Packet.

-Our adventure ends in Brussels late morning on our final day.
-You can easily take a return train to Bruges or wherever your next adventure lies!
+Our adventure ends in Brussels mid afternoon on our final day.
+You can extend your stay in Brussels, hop on a return flight home, or easily take a train wherever your next adventure lies!